Minimum wage in California

-The statewide minimum wage in California increased on January 1, 2025 to $16.50.
+The statewide minimum wage in California increased on January 1, 2026, to $16.90.
 The same minimum wage applies for both tipped and non-tipped employees.
+The minimum annual salary threshold for employees classified as exempt from overtime increased to $70,304 ($5,858.67 per month), calculated at twice the minimum wage for full-time employment.
 At least 38 California cities have a minimum wage higher than the state minimum.

 In 2023, the state increased the minimum wage for fast-food workers from $16 to $20 per hour, a 25% increase.
 The results were: a 13% increase in weekly earnings for workers, loss of 3% of fast-food jobs (while fast food employment grew by 0.8% nationwide), and an increase in fast food prices.

-Minimum wage for tipped employees
+By industry

+Tipped employees

 The same minimum wage applies for both tipped and non-tipped employees at the state level.

-Minimum wage for fast food workers
+Fast food workers

 In 2023, the California State Legislature passed a law on a new minimum wage for fast food workers at $20.00.
 The new minimum wage took effect on April 1, 2024.
 It affects the following restaurants: